Quicky Cycles

 Class 2 Electric Bikes

-An e-bike with a throttle but no PAS is typically considered a motorized vehicle.
+An e-bike with a throttle but no pedal assist system is typically considered a motorized vehicle.
 This usually means that a Class 2 e-bike is not permitted on bike trails or multi-use paths.

 • Pedal Assistance: Optional (may be throttle-only)